yoursunny/NDNts/packages/keychain-cli/README.md

 * `--valid-days` specifies maximum validity period of issued certificates, in days.
   The default is 30 days.

-`ndntssec ndncert03-show-profile` command displays information in a CA profile.
+`ndnts-keychain ndncert03-show-profile` command displays information in a CA profile.

 * `--profile` specifies filename of CA profile.

-`ndntssec ndncert03-ca` command runs a certificate authority.
+`ndnts-keychain ndncert03-ca` command runs a certificate authority.

 * `--profile` specifies filename of CA profile.
 * `--store` specifies directory path of a repository that stores issued certificates.